JetBrains/projector-docker/README.md

 ```

 ### `build-container.sh`
-Compiles projector and builds a Docker container locally.
+Builds a Docker container locally.

 ### `create-image.sh`
 Creates a Docker image from a built container and saves it as a `tar.gz` archive.